A Beginner's Guide To Reading Tea Leaves

 Advertisement

-"It's a great way to get started with divination because nobody really expects anybody to memorize what every symbol means," Wright tells Refinery29.
+"It's a great way to get started with divination because nobody really expects anybody to memorise what every symbol means," Wright tells Refinery29.
 "It's very open to interpretation."

 "I feel that tea leaf readings are for anyone," Marrama tells Refinery29.
 "It is a great tool to empower people and help people take control of the future that beholds them."